anaconda-auth#

 res.raise_for_status()

-For this example subcommand the user may provide incorrect inputs that are passed to the endpoint.
+For this example subcommand, the user may provide incorrect inputs that are passed to the endpoint.
 By using

-the error is passed along to the CLI user and a short response is printed.
+.raise_for_status(), the error is passed along to the CLI user and a short response is printed.

 > anaconda plugin do-something 'input-data'

-HTTPError: 422 Client Error: Unprocessable Entity for url: https://anaconda.cloud/api/something
+HTTPError: 422 Client Error: Unprocessable Entity for url: https://anaconda.com/api/something

 To see a more detailed error message run the command again as